cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 # And now? #

-If you want to know more than this Google is your friend.
-I hope this gives you a background on the topic.
+If you want to know more than this, Google is your friend.
+I hope this gives you a basic background on the topic.
 There is a lot of material out there and a lot to learn.